Entering the European market for fresh peas

 How is the end-market segmented?

-Sugar snaps and mangetout (snow peas) are mostly imported and commercialised as fresh products and therefore placed automatically in a medium to high price segment.
+Sugar snaps and mangetout (snow peas) are mostly imported and sold as fresh products, placing them automatically in a medium to high price segment.
 This is different from common shelled garden peas (without pods), which make up most of the pea sales.
-However, unlike sugar snaps and mangetout, common peas are most often sold as a preserved or frozen product.
+Unlike sugar snaps and mangetout, common peas are most often sold as a preserved or frozen product.

 Most markets demand Class I quality peas, either air-freighted or efficiently transported by sea.
 Sugar snaps and mangetout in this class are often pre-packed in small bags for major retailers or sold loose or in larger bags for Cash & Carry, food service clients or specialised shops.
 Optionally the fresh peas in the middle segment are blanched and frozen, which extends the shelf life and therefore can be sold for a lower retail price.
 Frozen peas are often directly processed after harvest.
 It is a smaller segment than fresh but especially in Northwest Europe it is growing due to the demand for convenience products.